Forest Service to host virtual job fairs

 The United States Forest Service will host two virtual job fairs to recruit wildland firefighters for the Mendocino National Forest’s On-Call Wildland Fire Program.

-“The Mendocino National Forest sponsors 10 OC crews for fire suppression, forest staffing, fuels projects and other duties,” a release issued by the Forest Service said.
+“The Mendocino National Forest sponsors 10 OC crews for fire suppression, forest staffing, fuels projects and other duties,” read a release issued by the Forest Service.
 “Each crew consists of 15 on-call personnel and three to five agency personnel.”

 The virtual job fairs will be held on Tuesday, Nov.
-30, from 1-3 p.m. and Wednesday, Dec.
-15, from 10 a.m. to 12 p.m.
-The two virtual job fairs will be identical in format and will cover the OC program, training opportunities and hiring process, according to the release.
+30 from 1-3 p.m. and Wednesday, Dec.
+15 from 10 a.m. until 12 p.m.
+The two virtual job fairs will be identical in format and will cover the OC program, training opportunities and the hiring process, according to the release.

 “Becoming a wildland firefighter is a great career opportunity for anyone who likes to be outdoors, hike, travel and gain leadership skills,” said Shilo Springstead, fire training officer.